Magenschleimhautentzündung bei Katzen

 • spoiled food

-• Medicines that are administered in too high a dose or for too long or to which the animal is sensitive
+• Medications that are administered in too high a dose or for too long or to which the animal is sensitive

 • sharp or indigestible foreign bodies that the cat swallows